 Folio Studio

-How to Get an ISBN for Your Book: Complete Guide 2026
+How to Get an ISBN in 2026: Complete Guide for Self-Published Authors (Free + Paid)

 The ISBN is one of the most confusing topics for first-time self-published authors.
 Is it required?
-How do you get one?
-Should you use the free ISBN offered by Amazon or get your own?
-This guide answers all of these questions.
+How much does it cost in 2026?
+Should you use the free ISBN offered by Amazon KDP, or get your own from Bowker, Nielsen or AFNIL?
+This guide answers all of these questions, country by country.

 What Is an ISBN?